Horticulture Admission Requirements

 The application for the University of Cincinnati and DAAP are one in the same.
+High school students and other applicants hoping to begin their college careers must apply through the Common Application.
 A high school admissions application is considered to be complete when the Office of Admissions has received the following documentation:

 Priority Deadline for High School Students